Or astro-tourism. Or even astro tourism.

 However you choose to spell it, it’s a niche that continues to expand and grow – especially as immersion tourism and experiential travel take greater hold of the market’s imagination and expectations.
 By its very nature, it’s also one of the more sustainable areas of the industry and lends itself well to the ethos of responsible travel.

-At the ITB Travel Trade Fair in Berlin next year, there will be a special focus on this area of tourism, as their website explains:
+At the ITB Travel Trade Fair in Berlin this year, there was a special focus on this area of tourism, as they explained:

 Astrotourism takes many forms and appeals to all market segments.
 From safari/stargazing combos to northern lights cruises, from rural homestays to observatory visits, there’s something for everyone, and even if you are not easily impressed, I challenge anyone to remain underwhelmed by a total eclipse of the sun.